dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 -The EC2 wait stage will be added in between the Apply and Destroy.
 -Next integrate the Ansible stage into the Jenkinsfile.
-Use the ansiblePlaybook plugin https://plugins.jenkins.io/ansible/ ansiblePlaybook(credentialsID: 'EC2-SSH-key', inventory: 'aws_hosts', playbook: 'playbooks/main-playbook.yml') -
+Use the ansiblePlaybook plugin https://plugins.jenkins.io/ansible/ ansiblePlaybook(credentialsId: 'EC2-SSH-key', inventory: 'aws_hosts', playbook: 'playbooks/main-playbook.yml') -